-A cumulative impact analysis would more fully demonstrate the extent of the existing threats agricultural lands face.
-The idea of requiring a cumulative impacts analysis is not new.
-In 2017, members of the Working Lands Collaborative - including several individuals interviewed for this paper - urged DLCD to "take a long-term planning perspective" by amending administrative rules to require counties take cumulative impacts into account in the permitting process.
+It is not just individual, misplaced nonfarm uses that impact farmland, but the accumulation of inappropriate nonfarm activity.
+A cumulative impacts analysis would capture the extent of the existing threats agricultural lands face.
+The idea of a cumulative impacts analysis is not new.

-However, the agency recently deferred work on any research or development of criteria that would further evaluate cumulative impacts due to nonfarm uses.
+In 2017, members of the Working Lands Collaborative - including several individuals interviewed for this report - urged DLCD to "take a long-term planning perspective" by amending administrative rules to require that counties take cumulative impacts into account in the permitting process.201 However, the agency recently deferred work on any research or development of criteria that would further evaluate cumulative impacts due to nonfarm uses.202

-ORS 215.296 could provide an opportunity to incorporate cumulative impacts analysis into legislation.
-Currently, ORS 215.296 states that uses under ORS 215.213(2) or (11) and 215.283(2) or (4) cannot force a significant change in or significantly increase the cost of accepted farm or forest practices on surrounding lands devoted to farm or forest use.
-The statute could be revised to specify how the governing body should reach the decision that a use satisfies these conditions, including a cumulative impacts analysis.
+ORS 215.296 could provide an opportunity to incorporate cumulative impacts analysis into state law.
+Currently, ORS 215.296 states that uses under ORS 215.213(2) or (11) and 215.283(2) or (4) cannot force a significant change in or significantly increase the cost of farm or forest practices on surrounding lands engaged in resource use.
+The statute could be revised to specify how counties should reach the decision that a use satisfies these conditions, including an explicit requirement for cumulative impacts analysis.

-Counties are required to conduct a limited cumulative impacts analysis for nonfarm dwellings; however, dwellings continue to proliferate.
-Currently, the analysis only requires other nonfarm and lot-of-record dwellings in the study area to be considered.
-A comprehensive analysis should evaluate not just the dwellings noted above, but also high-impact nonfarm uses in a study area, particularly uses that are land consumptive or have demonstrated impacts to agricultural operations.
-Further analysis of the approach and scale for a cumulative impacts analysis is needed.
+Counties are already required to conduct a limited cumulative impacts analysis for nonfarm dwellings; however, dwellings continue to proliferate.
+Currently, the analysis requires that only other nonfarm and lot-of-record dwellings in the study area be considered.
+The cumulative impacts of nonfarm dwellings are detrimental to agricultural communities.
+Increased speculation for large-lot housing development and resulting land value inflation, as well as traffic, invasive species, and neighbor complaints all compound to make farming more difficult.